-Daily activities and interaction show that the program is providing a safe, healthy, and stimulating environment.
-The program provides for indoor and outdoor space to support varied and enriching experiences for children.
-Daily interactions demonstrate that the educator respects, cares for and enjoys working with children.
-The program supports the inclusion of children with disabilities and developmental delays, responds to the cultural and linguistic diversity of the population it serves, and promotes the acceptance of diversity among families and children.
+Daily activities and interactions show that the program is providing a safe, healthy, and stimulating environment.
+The program provides indoor and outdoor space to support varied and enriching experiences for children.
+Daily interactions demonstrate that staff respect, care for, and enjoy working with children.
+The program supports the inclusion of children with disabilities and developmental delays, responds to the cultural and linguistic diversity of the population it serves, and promotes the acceptance of diversity among staff, families, and children.